daltonbr/Graph/README.md

 This will create a new graph object serialized as a Unity **.asset** file (stored in ~/Graph/Assets/Graphs/Graph.asset)

 ## About
-This project is develop for the Artificial Intelligence course for my Computer Science undergrad at UNESP - SP - Brazil
+This project was develop for the Artificial Intelligence course for my Computer Science undergrad at UNESP - SP - Brazil